IKEA’s New Europe Empire

 Far from today’s big boxes with everything from spoons to a complete kitchen and, of course, IKEA meat balls, the Swedish furniture store’s beginning in Poland was in a dreary metal sheet shed in a dreary Warsaw district of Ursynow.
-Reportedly, it was the only building around with entrance wide enough for getting a bed through it.
+Reportedly, it was the only building around with an entrance wide enough for getting a bed through it.

 The year was 1990 and Poland had just emerged from decades of communism only a year earlier.
 Consumerism had arrived, with shelves of slick but affordable furniture and accessories highlighting the failure of socialism to produce anything anyone actually wanted to buy.